10542hsrif/dlde/README.md

 to start the installer.
 Answer the questions during installation.
 This may take a while.
 Be patient.

+>Note: This repo isn't updated as frequent as other acively developed desktop environments.
+The developer focuses more on the stability of the software and adheres to the UNIX philosophy so updates or new features won't come unless needed or requested.
+If you (the user) wants to add new features to the software, the developer is encouraging you to put it in the "Issues" tab.
+Anyone may contribute to the code freely as they wish.
+Just make sure that you apply a pull request whenever you make modifications to the software.

 **Recommendations**

 1. It is recommended for new users to go to lightdm-settings (Login Window), and tweak the autologin part of it.